 (Dan Duryea must be one of my favorite actors of this period.
 His portrayal of cheap crooks ranges from cool and sinister to shrill and brassy.
 I've never seen him in a role I didn't like, and he's delightfully slimy in this one.)
 At first, Chris seems utterly unfazed by Kitty's murder and Johnny's going to the chair.
-"When do they throw the switch?" he asks the newspapermen he meets on the train, shocking them with his callousness.
+"When do they throw the switch?"
 But the ghosts begin to haunt him as we reach the film's dark, throbbing little heart.

 When the film had problems getting past the Hays Office, Lang supposedly went to see the censor, Joseph Breen, and said, in effect, "Look, we're both Catholics.
 We know that Christopher Cross goes to hell.
 That's a much greater punishment than prison."
 What he was getting at was the belief, explicitly portrayed in the film, that every sin carries its own burden of punishment.
 Hell is not a location.
 Hell is, literally, a state.
 You can find that in the Catechism.
 At any rate, Lang appears to have won the argument.